-Until now, a number of statistical models have been proposed that can be used for representing RNA secondary structures and implementing scoring schemes that combine sequence similarity and structural similarity [5], [21], [15].
+posed that can be used for representing RNA secondary structures and implementing scoring schemes that combine sequence similarity and structural similarity [5], [21], [15].
 However, these models can handle only a limited class of RNA secondary structures.
-For example, the covariance models (CMs) [6], which have been widely used in RNA sequence analysis, and the pair hidden Markov models on tree structures (PHMMTSs) [21], which are a more recent development, cannot handle RNAs that have pseudoknots.
-As there exist many RNAs with functionally important pseudoknots [13], [27], this can be potentially a serious limitation.
-Recently, another method has been proposed based on pair stochastic tree adjoining grammars (PSTAGs) [15] that can handle many known pseudoknots, but not all of them.
+For example, the CMs (covariance models) [6], which have been widely used in RNA sequence analysis, and the PHMMTSs (pair hidden Markov models on tree structures) [21], which are a more recent development, cannot handle RNAs that have pseudoknots.1 As there exist many RNAs with functionally important pseudoknots [13], [27], this can be potentially a serious limitation.
+Recently, another method has been proposed based on PSTAGs (pair stochastic tree adjoining grammars) [15] that can handle many known pseudoknots, but not all of them.